MicrosoftDocs/dynamics-365-intelligent-order-management/topics/email-capability.md

 We are working towards an easier solution for copy and create a template in the upcoming releases.
 Stay tuned to this page for more updates on this topic.

-## Sections within email template

-### Image placeholders

-There are a few image placeholders in the out of the box email template and they are as follows:

-- **P1**: Brand logo
-- **P2, P3, P4, P5**: Social media logos (that you can use as your choice)

-> [!NOTE]
-> The current version of Intelligent Order Management does not come with image support.
-Images must be stored in a content distribution network (CDN) of your choice and publicly accessed via the internet.
-Image support is in development for an upcoming release.

-### Predefined tokens

-There are a number of predefined tokens that are released out of the box to support the three standard templates and beyond within Dynamics 365 Intelligent Order Management.
-The entire token list can be found by selecting **Personalization** within the template.
-By hovering over each of the tokens, you can also find the **Source**, **Data type** and **Default value** for them.
-The future of emails within Intelligent Order Management entails customers to be able new tokens with no code to low code.

-## Sending emails through orchestration flow
+### Send emails through orchestration flow

-### Activate Dynamics 365 Communication provider
+#### Activate Dynamics 365 Communication provider

+To activate the Dynamics 365 Communication provider, follow these steps.

 1. Go to **Intelligent Order Management \> Providers \> Catalog \> Dynamics 365 Communication** and select **Create**.
 1. Go to **Connections** and select **Communications Dataverse (current enviroment) Connection**.
 1. Select **Save**, select **Activate**, and then select **Save and close**.
 1. Select **Parameters** and enter the "from" email address in **value** field.
-See guidelines below.

-#### Guidelines for the "from" email address
+(See note below.)

+> [!NOTE]
-The "from" email address domain (the part that comes after the "@" symbol) should always be `d365iom.com`.
+> The "from" email address domain (the part that comes after the "@" symbol) should always be `d365iom.com`.
 The text that appears before "@" symbol can be any text.
 But recommendation is to have your company or brand name added to it, for example `support_<your brand name>@d65iom.com` or `admin_<your brand name>@d365iom.com` or `noreply_<your brand name>@d365iom.com`.

-### Adding email tile as part of the orchestration flow
+#### Add order confirmation template to an orchestration flow

-You can add the SendEmail tile in an new or existing flow.
-Here is an example of how you can add order confirmation template to an orchestration flow.
+To add an order confirmation template to an orchestration flow, follow these steps.

-1. Add **Send email** in the orchestration flow and provide a **Name** for the tile
+1. Add **Send email** in the orchestration flow and provide a **Name** for the tile.
-1. Select **Order Confirmation** email template under **Email Template**
+1. Under **Email Template**, select the **Order Confirmation** email template.
-1. Select **Send Email for Sales Order** in this example where the email is generated from sales order.
-For shipment confirmation template, this needs to be **Send Email for Fulfillment Order Line**  and for returns order process this needs to be  **Send Email for Return Order**
+1. Select **Send Email for Sales Order**, since the order confirmation email will be generated from sales order.
+For a shipment confirmation template, you would select **Send Email for Fulfillment Order Line**, and for a returns order process you would select **Send Email for Return Order**.
-1. Select **Validation of Order lines has Succeeded** for **Input Events**.
-Input event indicates when the email should be invoked and could change based on how the orchestration is set up and also based on the email being sent out.
+1. For **Input Events**, select **Validation of Order lines has Succeeded**.
+An input event indicates when the email should be invoked and can change based on how the orchestration is set up and how the email will be sent.

-## Email delivery status
+## Check email delivery status

-Email delivery status can be found in the sales order **Orchestration Step Results** within sales order view.
-There should be an orchestration step corresponding to email delivery which should show the the status in **Result** column.
-Further details of the result will be found in **Result Details** column.
+You can check email delivery status in the sales order **Orchestration Step Results** within the sales order view.
+There should be an orchestration step corresponding to email delivery that will show the delivery status in **Result** column.
+Further details can be found in **Result Details** column.

-## Email feature flag settings

-The following steps ensure email capability with enhanced editor is turned on.

-1. Login into the power app admin portal for your enviroment.
-1. Goto **Solutions** and navigate to **Default Solution** .
-Ensure **Solution preview on** is turned on.
-1. Under **Default Solution** navigate to **Show Email Preview** setting.
-1. Ensure that the **Default value** is set to **Yes**.
-If you toggle back to **No**, please be aware that the platform email capabilities will be turned on instead which would be missing some of the key email editor enhancements.
-Also changing this default setting would also mean that the orchestration flow needs to be changed to use the older templates.
-1. Goto **Setting environment value** , select **+ Add existing value** and choose **Yes** and **Save**